upendra122/Godot-And-Gaming/README.md

 # Godot-And-Gaming
-This repo contains the path i have taken to learn little bit about gaming, weekends are fun, but a little time can be use to learn something, I will be dedicating posibbly next few months to learn about gaming from scratch.
+This repo contains the path i will be taking to learn little bit about gaming, weekends are fun, but a little time can be use to learn something, I will be dedicating posibbly next few months to learn about gaming from scratch.
 This repo will contain the resource and the application i have created.

 Plan:
 Step 1: Learn about gadot